As a technical writer with a Master of Science degree, I write about my philosophical studies of social sciences and humanities.

 In the end, Trump had to give in with a few unrelated requests just to get the money out to the people finally.
 It’s the art of the deal that he wrote about in 1987—one needs to give in to some stupid things to get what’s needed.

 Anyway, the point is to show you how increased spending by our government is becoming acceptable.
-We are accepting it by voting for politicians that impose expenses on unrelated things that don’t serve our present needs.
+We are accepting it by voting for politicians that impose regulations and expenses on unrelated things that don’t serve our present needs.

 A Cashless Society Is in Our Future